 You can see a chart of rounds from a manual at Axis History Forum.

-In late 1930s it was suggested to modify 75 mm guns of infantry regiments by fitting optical sights of 37 mm wz.36 AT guns, in order to improve their ability of fighting tanks, but it was not proceeded by the war.
-The guns could only fight tanks with less precise direct artillery fire.
-There were available AP and SAP grenades, but in a very limited quantity (20 rounds per a battery in June 1939).
-On the other hand, HE grenades were usually enough to destroy all lightly armoured tanks of 1939, or at least damage them, even in case of close bursts, not mentioning direct hits.
-It should be realised, that in a field artillery there were usually used time fuzes, activating in a pre-calculated place, rather, than simple impact fuzes.
+AP grenades wz.
+1910 could pierce up to 68 mm armour at 500 m and 52 mm at 1000 m.
+On the other hand, ordinary HE grenades were usually enough to destroy all lightly armoured tanks in 1939, or at least damage them, even in case of close bursts, not mentioning direct hits.
+It should be remembered, that in a field artillery there were usually used time fuzes, activating in a pre-calculated place, rather, than simple impact fuzes.
 In case of direct hit, ordinary grenades could pierce 15 mm armour at 1200 m according to Polish tests.

 |75 mm wz.02/26 gun (drawings from a manual)|